 Cortisol imbalance doesn’t just stop fat loss.
 It also makes it harder to keep weight off.
 When you’re stressed, your metabolism slows down.
 Fat cells also become harder to break down.

 This creates a cycle.
-Stress makes you eat more and sleep poorly.
-Both of these things make it harder to reach your goals.
+Stress makes you eat more and sleep poorly, making it harder to reach your goals.

 Stress Management Techniques